Teamoreteateo/DSA2101-Project/Code.md

 #### Methodology

-We plan to investigate how the selected features with the most variability (from part (a)) might impact Taylor Swift’s popularity across her career.
-By plotting these features along with a line representing her album popularity over time, we will be able to observe patterns and potential correlations, thus revealing how changes in certain musical characteristics might cause a shift in listener interest and popularity.
-Tempo is also included here to analyse its trend with respect to her popularity.
+We plan to investigate how the selected features with the most variability (from part (a)) might impact Taylor Swift’s receptivity across her career.
+By plotting these features along with a line representing her album receptivity over time, we will be able to observe patterns and potential correlations, thus revealing how changes in certain musical characteristics might cause a shift in listener interest and popularity.
+Normalised Tempo is also included here to analyse its trend with respect to her receptivity.
+Receptivity is read from the right y-axis while the feature values with normalised tempo are read from the left y-axis.
+Each album has a unique release date, allowing us to directly plot their attributes directly using the release dates.
+We obtain musical attribute data from `taylor_all_songs` (converted for plotting into `taylor_long`) and Receptivity from `Taylor_album_summary`.

 #### Plot